MarsUniversity/ECE382/source/labs/lab3/index.md

 to decode a remote control.
 Be sure to pick one remote for the whole lab, as remote codes vary.

-Lab day 1: learn the timing and bit patterns for your remote control

-Lab day 2: demonstrate your code can receive and decode button presses from the remote control
+**Lab day 1:** learn the timing and bit patterns for your remote control (*hint:* use the logic analyzer) **Lab day 2:** demonstrate your code can receive and decode button presses from the remote control

 ## Connecting the IR sensor